codio/knowledge/source/common/develop/ide/workspace/workspace.rst

 -  :ref:`Open a File <open-file>`
 -  :ref:`Export Project <export-project>`

-When you open up a project for the first time in the IDE, the readme.md file in the root of the project is displayed in a tab in markdown.
+When you open up a project for the first time in the IDE, the readme.md file in the root (`/home/codio/workspace` or `~/workspace`) of the project is displayed in a tab in markdown.
 When you open the project again, it opens as you last left it with the same files and tabs.
 Whichever file was open in front is opened again.

 .. figure:: /img/readme-md.png
    :alt: Readme.md File